dominique-mueller/hugo-installer/README.md

 thus not integrated into the npm module ecosystem.
 Instead, users are asked to install Hugo globally on their systems.
 Suboptimal, really.

 But don't you worry, **Hugo Installer** is here to help!
 It's a small Node.js script which you can use to fetch the correct Hugo binary for your system, e.g. via a `postinstall` hook within a `package.json` file.
-It also recognizes already downloaded binaries, and verifies both checksum and health of your binaries.
 Neat!

+Features include:

+- :computer: Compatible with all operating systems and system architectures (Windows, MacOS, Linux, ...)
+- :star: Supports all Hugo version, including extended versions
+- :heart: Verifies checksum and runs health checks
+- :eyes: Recognizes already downloaded binaries

 <br><br><br>